2600hz/monster-ui/README.md

 ### Description

-*Explain what task runner we user*
+*Explain what task runner we use*

 ### Options

-* no options | `build-dev`
+* no options

-  launch a Web server, CSS changes are immediate, automatically reloads the page on save (Browsersync)
+  launch a Web server, CSS changes are immediate, automatically reloads the page on save ([browsersync](https://www.npmjs.com/package/browser-sync) + [livereload](https://www.npmjs.com/package/gulp-livereload))

+* `build-dev`

+  same as no options except that you need to launch your own Web server to serve the files

 * `build-pro`